-- All concerns, including on-line concerns (cyber-bullying, sexting, grooming and all other forms of on-line abuse) are recognised, reported and responded to. - All safeguarding and discrimination concerns/allegations made regarding a club member of staff, volunteer, coach or visitor are reported to our club Welfare Officer and may be reported to external authorities. - All concerns reported to the venue are reported immediately, following the Safeguarding Reporting Procedure. - We foster a collaborative approach to safeguarding across British Tennis and with other agencies.
+- All concerns, including on-line concerns (cyber-bullying, sexting, grooming and all other forms of on-line abuse) are recognised, reported and responded to. - All safeguarding and discrimination concerns/allegations made regarding a club member of staff, volunteer, coach or visitor are reported to our club Welfare Officer (or named person responsible for safeguarding and equality and may be reported to external authorities. - All concerns reported to the venue are reported immediately, following the Safeguarding Reporting Procedure.